debo0030/Tic-tac-toe/README.md

 # tictactoe

-This two-player tic-tac-toe game that was created as a school project.
+This two-player tic-tac-toe game that was created as a school project using JQuery, HTML, & CSS.

 Play the game here https://debo0030.github.io/tictactoe/